 What Is Group 18 On The Periodic Table

-Dec 05, 2025 · 10 min read
+10 min read

 Understanding Group 18: The Noble Gases

 Group 18 of the periodic table, often referred to as the noble gases, represents a unique collection of elements renowned for their exceptional stability and minimal reactivity.
-This group includes helium (He), neon (Ne), argon (Ar), krypton (Kr), xenon (Xe), and radon (Rn).
+Which means this group includes helium (He), neon (Ne), argon (Ar), krypton (Kr), xenon (Xe), and radon (Rn).
 These elements are also known as inert gases or rare gases, highlighting their reluctance to participate in chemical reactions and their relatively low abundance in the Earth's atmosphere.

 What Defines a Noble Gas?